 The number of pollution incidents reported during the three years considered by the risk assessment are shown in Figure 2.
-The length of sewer in this wastewater system means there have been more than 49.01 incidents per 10,000km per year (a threshold set by Ofwat) so the risk is in the 'very significant' band.
+The length of sewer in this wastewater system means there have been between 24.51 and 49.01 incidents per 10,000km per year (a threshold set by Ofwat) so the risk is in the 'moderately significant' band.

 The primary driver for pollution is 'Operational' due to asset operational issues.
-Asset operational issues at our pumping stations and treatments works are the main cause of incidents, contributing to 60% of all incidents recorded in this wastewater system.
+Asset operational issues at our pumping stations and treatments works are the main cause of incidents, contributing to 80% of all incidents recorded in this wastewater system.